quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint's congestion controller and RTT estimator are reset upon confirmation of migration (Section 9.4 of [QUIC-TRANSPORT]);
-this changes the pattern of acknowledgements received after migration.
+this changes the pattern of acknowledgments received after migration.

 Therefore, an endpoint that has sent an ACK_FREQUENCY frame earlier in the connection ought to send a new ACK_FREQUENCY frame upon confirmation of